dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 ```
 ## Header File

 Next the Header file.
-Some irrelevant code is not present but note that the Namespace Structure is repeated and each class is separately defined as
+Some irrelevant code is not present but note that the Namespace Structure is repeated as in the Forward file and each class is separately defined as
 ```c++
       class Class
       {
 #include "composite_class_declarations.inc"
       };
 ```
-In this example each class declaration simply contains a standardized include file which defines the common charateristics of the class.
+In this example each Type class declaration simply contains a standardized include file which defines the common charateristics of the class.
 The reason the class is declared around the include file is that it allows additional class specific methods ( and less common variables) to be added.
-The details of the added methods and the include files will be discussed later.
+This is shown later in the declaration  of the Table class.

 ```c++
 #include "field_values.h"